Welcome to the Hinckley Methodist Circuit. We hope that you’ll find a church to suit you amongst our 11 different churches.

 Our churches are in town, suburban and village communities.
 There is a large town church in Hinckley, fully immersed in the life of the town, with many organisations and groups meeting on church premises.

 Earl Shilton is a much smaller town church but also very involved in the town community.
-Burbage is a suburban church, committed to rebuilding its mid-Victorian premises as part of its mission.
+Burbage was a suburban church, committed to rebuilding its mid-Victorian premises as part of its mission, this has now been completed.
 Barwell also exercises its mission to serve the local community.

 Geography of the Circuit

 The Hinckley Circuit is situated in the north-west of the Northampton District, bounded by the M1 in the east and the M69 in the south.
 It is in a post-industrial area where the major employment used to be in the hosiery and shoe industry but those factories have almost all disappeared.
 The community has sought to redefine itself with new developments but there are areas of deprivation and poverty.